wagtail/wagtail/docs/getting_started/tutorial.md

 4. Choose **Blog index page** from the list of the page types.
 5. Use "Our Blog" as your page title, make sure it has the slug "blog" on the Promote tab, and publish it.

 You can now access the URL, <http://127.0.0.1:8000/blog> on your site.
-This gives you an error page showing "TemplateDoesNotExist" because you are yet to create a template for the new page.
-Also, note how the slug from the Promote tab defines the page URL.
+Note how the slug from the Promote tab defines the page URL.

 Now create a model and template for your blog posts.
 Edit `blog/models.py` to include: